zephyrproject-rtos/zephyr/doc/develop/languages/rust/index.rst

 CMake files
 -----------

-The application should contain a :file:`CMakeFiles.txt`, similar to the following:
+The application should contain a :file:`CMakeLists.txt`, similar to the following:

 .. code-block:: cmake